Worcester, Massachusetts: Media

 The Telegram & Gazette is Worcester's only daily newspaper.
 The paper, known locally as "the Telegram" or "the T and G", is wholly owned by GateHouse Media of Fairport, New York.

 The commonwealth's UniMás station, WUTF-TV, channel 27, is licensed to Worcester, but operates from Needham.
 The region's version of Spectrum News 1, which over the years has expanded from a community access channel to a regional cable news channel, is based in the community.

-Radio stations based in Worcester include WCHC, WCUW, WSRS, WTAG, WWFX, WICN and WXLO.
+Radio stations based in Worcester include WCHC, WCUW, WSRS, WTAG, WWFX, WICN, WORC-FM and WXLO.
 WCCA-TV shows on channel 194 and provides Community Cable-Access Television as well as a live stream of the channel on the station's website.